 Cervix Position: How To Measure Your Cervix

-Knowing the position of your cervix, can help monitor ovulation, find your cervix size, and of course, figure out how to measure your cervix height for a menstrual cup!
-Finding a menstrual cup can be tricky, and one of the biggest factors you will need to consider is your cervical position will help determine which brand, or size of cup you should use, and whether you will need to trim the stem of your cup for comfort.
+Knowing the position of your cervix can help monitor ovulation, find your cervix size, and of course, figure out how to measure your cervix height for a menstrual cup!
+Finding a menstrual cup can be tricky, and one of the biggest factors you will need to consider is your cervical position.
+This will help determine which brand, or size of cup you should use, and whether you will need to trim the stem of your cup for comfort.
 Read on for more information on what is a cervix, how to find it, how to measure your cervix, and why it's important when considering the best menstrual cup for beginners!

 When Should You Check Your Cervix Position?